Vitamin D and Fertility

 Recommended Daily Intake

-The official recommended daily intake levels for vitamin D are relatively consistent across gender, age, and pregnancy status.
+The official recommended daily intake level for vitamin D is relatively consistent across gender, age, and pregnancy status.

-That said, studies show and many doctors recommend that women who are trying to get pregnant, are pregnant, or are lactating should consume higher levels of vitamin D (between 50-100 mcg daily) .
-This is largely due to the fact that vitamin D levels have been shown to be positively associated with many fertility and pregnancy measures and nearly 40% of the population is deficient and must take more to build their vitamin D stores .
+That said, studies show and many doctors recommend that women who are trying to get pregnant, are pregnant, or are lactating should consume higher levels of vitamin D (between 50-100 mcg daily).
+This is largely due to the fact that vitamin D levels have been shown to be positively associated with many fertility and pregnancy measures.
+Nearly 40% of the population is deficient and it takes time to restore vitamin D stores.